 A student in the College of Adult Professional Studies declares a major at the time of admission.
 To change a major program of studies, the CAPS student must complete the Change of Field of Concentration form available from the College of Adult Professional Studies office.
 The CUS student requests the change of major form from the Office of Academic Advisement.

 INDEPENDENT STUDY

-Students interested in an independent study must consult with their division chair and the appropriate dean for approval.
+Students interested in an independent study must consult with their division chair and the assistant vice president of academic affairs for approval.
 Generally, independent studies are not given in regularly scheduled courses.

 LEAVE OF ABSENCE / STOP OUT